 If you are hit within 50 meters of a CCP you may not re-spawn there.

-- All discovered weapons are to be made safe by the captured player, this is done verbally.
+- All weapons are to be made safe by the captured player, this is done verbally.

-- When your enemy is bleeding out you may take them prisoner after you heal them using medic rules.
+- Once their bleed out time is stopped you may take them prisoner after you heal them using medic rules.

-- Prisoners must now be verbally instructed that their hands are bound instead of holding a tie wrap or loop of rope etc. to represent their hands being bound.
-Players with “bound hands” cannot use them unless they are released by friendly players or have successfully escaped.
+- Prisoners must hold a tie wrap or loop of rope etc. to represent their hands being bound.
+Players with “bound hands” cannot use them unless they are released by friendly players or have successfully broken their bonds.

-- When the prisoners hands are bound they must walk with their captors, they may not resist or force their captors to drag them, this is done at gunpoint at a 2 meter distance.
+- Captured prisoners must walk and comply fully with their captors, they may not resist or force their captors to drag them, contact is maintained using a rope tied to the prisoners waist or equipment at a 2 meter distance.

 - Verbal communication is temporarily acceptable to “gag” prisoners to prevent them from talking or crying for help.

 - Physically Searching is temporarily suspended.
 All concealed weapons can be disabled by verbal instruction.
-Any in game props or documented must be handed over if requested.
+Any in game props or documents must be handed over if requested.

 - Players may not take ammo from the magazines of dead or injured enemies.